spring-guides/gs-batch-processing/README.src.md

     $ java -jar target/gs-batch-processing-complete-0.1.0.jar

 The job prints out a line for each person that gets transformed.
-At the end, after the job has run, you can also see the output from querying the database.
+After the job runs, you can also see the output from querying the database.

 Summary
 -------